Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

 Top of PageTable of Contents5.1 Contribution Agreement

 On approval of a request for a contribution, a detailed Contribution Agreement will be drawn up and signed by the recipient and the OPC.
-A Contribution Agreement is a contractual agreement between the organization and the OPC regarding the project contribution awarded.
+A Contribution Agreement is an agreement between the organization and the OPC regarding the project contribution awarded.

 By accepting a contribution, your organization agrees to carry out the funded project and to be accountable for the amounts received.
-Accordingly, the Office agrees under certain conditions to contribute all or part of the project's costs.
-Conditions for project contributions type funding are detailed in the Contribution Agreement.
+Accordingly, the Office agrees, subject to conditions stipulated in the Contribution Agreement, to fund all or part of the project's costs.

 As specified in the Agreement, the recipient cannot make material changes to the scope of the project without the prior written consent of the OPC.

 Top of PageTable of Contents5.2 Reporting Requirements

 By signing the Agreement, your organization agrees to submit progress and financial reports, as specified in the Agreement for the duration of the project.

 The OPC reserves the right to publish the name of your organization, a summary of your project, as well as the amount of the contribution awarded in any manner it deems fit including, but not limited to, posting on the OPC's web site, publication in the Main Estimates, and so forth.

 Recipients of OPC funding under the Contributions Program may also be surveyed some time after the completion of the project about further related work or follow up activities in an ongoing effort to evaluate the impact of the research and the value of the Contributions Program.

 Top of PageTable of Contents5.3 Research Ethics and Integrity